 Unfortunately, desktop virtualization is a lot harder than server virtualization.
 Let's examine the skills it takes to administer Windows Servers versus the skills it takes to be a desktop admin.

 Server administrators need to know things like change control, auditing, domain architecture and backup and recovery.
 Desktop admins need to understand application installation conflicts, login scripts and roaming profiles.
-Apart from having
+Apart from having the same kernel and both being called "Windows," in practice there is not too much in common between Windows Server and Windows workstation OSes.

 The same is true in the virtualization world.
 Server virtualization is about taking existing physical servers and converting them to virtual machines.
 The concept is straightforward, the reasons are straightforward and the ROI model is straightforward.
 And really, server virtualization is a slam-dunk.
 It's an "automatic" win that is easy to prove.